Paeonia emodi: Differences with related species

 Paeonia emodi is much alike P. sterniana, having white flowers with entirely yellow stamens, and segmented leaflets.
 P. emodi however is with up to 1 m much taller, has only one or rarely two carpels developing per flower which are softly hairy, has several flowers per stem, and ten to fifteen segments in each lower leaf, while in P. sterniana flowers are solitary, have two to four hairless carpels and the lower leaves consist of twenty to forty segments and lobes.
-The seeds P. emodi ripen much later than those of P. sterniana, which are already shed in August.
+The seeds of P. emodi ripen much later than those of P. sterniana, which are already shed in August.